 UD Wilmington Campus

-With 38% of its population composed of students from historically excluded groups in higher education, 35% of students Pell eligible, and 35% representing the first in their family to attend college, the UD campus in Wilmington is one of the university’s primary community engagement initiatives not only in Wilmington, but statewide.
-The University of Delaware Campus in Wilmington now occupies a new 50K-square-foot space on floors 8 and 9 of the Community Education Building.
-This expanded physical plant, and the opportunities for collaboration provided by our enhanced footprint will play a role in the future of the Wilmington Partnership.
+With 38% of its population composed of students from historically excluded groups in higher education, 35% of students Pell-eligible, and 35% representing the first in their family to attend college, the UD campus in Wilmington is one of the university’s primary community engagement initiatives not only in Wilmington but statewide.
+The University of Delaware Campus in Wilmington occupies 50K-square-foot space on floors 8 and 9 of the Community Education Building.
+In addition, the University also has a physical footprint in Wilmington on Pennsylvania Avenue that houses the Osher Lifelong Learning Institute and the Associate in Arts Community Education Building.
+This expanded physical footprint and the opportunities for collaboration provided by our enhanced footprint will play a role in the future of the Wilmington Partnership.
 The several and varied individual partnerships we maintain with community partners such as City of Wilmington Parks and Recreation, Girls Inc, McConnell Johnson Real Estate Group, etc., represent opportunities to engage more deeply and understand the impacts of engagement better.

 Wilmington Community Engagement Group (WCEG)